shailesh097/obsidian/Books/Machine Learning Simplified/Supervised Learning.md

 **K-Fold Cross Validation:**
 - First, randomly shuffle the dataset and split it into $K$ folds.
-- For eac unique fold,
+- For each unique fold,
 	- One fold is made test data.
 	- Other remaing folds are concatinated to make the train data.
 	- Evulate te trained model on the test fold, score its score, & discard the learned model.